Davenport, Greater Manchester: Transport

-Local bus services are operated by Stagecoach.
-Routes include the regular 192 service along Buxton Road between Manchester and Hazel Grove.
+Local bus services are operated by Stagecoach Manchester.
+Circular routes from Stockport include the 374 to Hazel Grove and the 378/9 to Bramhall and Heald Green.

 Places of interest

 Cale Green Park is a popular local attraction with its bowling green, tennis court, basketball court and playground.

-Stockport Lacrosse Club, the oldest in the world, have played at Cale Green Cricket Club since 1876.
+Stockport Lacrosse Club, the oldest in England, has played at Cale Green Cricket Club since 1876.

 Education

-Adswood Primary School and St Ambrose Catholic Primary School are the nearest primary schools.
+Adswood and St Ambrose Catholic are the nearest primary schools.

-Stockport Grammar School, founded in 1485, lies next to Davenport Park on Buxton Road, whilst immediately across the road is the local authority comprehensive, Stockport School.
+Stockport Grammar School, founded in 1487, lies next to Davenport Park on Buxton Road; immediately across the road is Stockport School, which was founded in 1888.